-Writing with a personal touch
+Writing with a Personal Touch

 I was looking in a box in the wardrobe the other day, full of stuff from when I was a child.
 There are some school books and copybooks from when I learned to write at an early age.
-There were a couple of little ornaments that I bought as memories of school trips and a diary from when I was about 9, interesting reading!
+I found a couple of little ornaments that I bought as memories of school trips and a diary from when I was about 9, interesting reading!
 I also found some letters and postcards that my Granny sent to me from her holidays and others that my Dad sent from his travels.

 I did learn cursive writing at school, but I admit that my handwriting has evolved into something of a scribbly mix between cursive writing and printed letters.
 Not exactly elegant.

-I just read an article from uk.businessinsider.com which said that cursive writing is making a comeback in America.
+I just read an article from uk.businessinsider.com, which said that cursive writing is making a comeback in America.
 In 14 states in 2016, it is now mandatory to teach this to the students.

-I am glad, I find it a little sad that a child these days would not be able to read a beautifully handwritten letter because they never learned to write or interpret cursive writing in school.
+I am glad, and I find it a little sad that a child these days would not be able to read a beautifully handwritten letter because they never learned to write or interpret cursive writing in school.

 Sending letters and cards is more and more becoming a thing of the past.
 Do you remember the feeling when you get a letter in the post and knowing that someone didn’t take the easy option to email or send a text message?
-Handwritten letters are so personal and I for one appreciate that another person took the trouble to send it.
+Handwritten letters are so personal, and I, for one, appreciate that another person took the trouble to send it.

-Having said that I have to confess that I am guilty as the next person of not writing letters and of sending fewer and fewer cards even though I love receiving them.
+Having said that, I have to confess that I am guilty as the next person of not writing letters and of sending fewer and fewer cards even though I love receiving them.
 So, this week I will make a point of giving another person a good feeling and send at least one letter!
 Will you?

 I hope you have a great week,